grantwest/mockable/README.md

 ]
 ```

-Optionally configure your dev (config/dev.exs) environment to delegate function calls to a stub:
+Optionally configure the dev (config/dev.exs) environment to delegate function calls to a stub:

 ```elixir
 config :mockable, [